-Klout, the social influence platform was founded by Joe Fernandez way back in 2008.
+Klout, the social influencer platform, was founded by Joe Fernandez way back in 2008.
 In 2014, he sold Klout to a company called Lithium Technologies for $200 million.

 So, why not now when it is dying?

-Once you’ve linked your social media accounts, Klout analyzes your internet presence using posts you share, videos you create, articles you write, friends you’ve connected and many other parameters and give you a score.
-My score is 62 out of 100.
+Once you’ve linked your social media accounts, it analyzes your internet presence using posts you share, videos you create, articles you write, friends you’ve connected, and many other parameters and gives you a score.

 Yes, of course, all these are sensible arguments.

-I’ve received a few job applications with the Klout scores for my Upwork job posts.
+I’ve received a few job applications with Klout scores for my Upwork job posts.
 They have used it as a measurement of their online presence and influence.

 It was an important score for them as freelancers work on social media.
 So, now they’ll have to find another method, and I hope many alternatives will emerge soon with the death of Klout.

-According to Pete Hess, though Klout is shut down, they are going to use its valuable artificial intelligence (AI) and machine-learning capabilities on Lithium services.
+According to Pete Hess, though Klout is shut down, they will use its valuable artificial intelligence (AI) and machine-learning capabilities on Lithium services.

-We’ll see what happen next.
+We’ll see what happens next.